Audio4Linux/Viper4Linux-GUI/README.md

 ```

 ### OpenSUSE

-We have a [package for OpenSUSE](https://build.opensuse.org/project/show/home:bosconovic:viper4linux) provided by @fcuzzocrea!
+We have a [package for OpenSUSE](https://build.opensuse.org/project/show/home:bosconovic:viper4linux) (Leap 15.1 and Tumbleweed) provided by [@fcuzzocrea](https://github.com/fcuzzocrea)!

+First you need to add the repos according to your version (in this example Tumbleweed is used) :

+    sudo zypper ar https://download.opensuse.org/repositories/home:/bosconovic:/viper4linux/openSUSE_Tumbleweed/ viper

+Once you have added the repo, refresh the package list :

+    sudo zypper refresh

+Now you're ready to install viper4linux-gui (https://github.com/ThePBone/Viper4Linux-GUI) :

+    sudo zypper in viper4linux-gui

 ### Debian/Ubuntu
 #### Installation (script)
 To simplify the installation on Debian, I have added an automatic install script.